 \(\begin{array}{l}60 + 60 + 24 &= 120 + 24 &= 144\end{array}\)

-In the previous examples, all rows and columns are delimited.
+In the previous examples, all rows and columns are delineated.
 Therefore, each unit is identifiable.
 Over time, students can represent the same situation differently by creating various arrays where each unit is not represented.
-Here are three more arrays that represent \(6\; \times \;24\).
+For example, the following three more arrays also represent \(6\; \times \;24\), using open arrays.

-\(\begin{align}6 \times 24 &= (6 \times 2\;{\rm{tens)}} + (6 \times 4\;{\rm{ones}})\\ &= 12\;{\rm{tens}} + 24\;{\rm{ones}}\\ &= 12\;{\rm{tens}} + (2\;{\rm{tens}} + 4\;{\rm{ones}})\\ &= 14\;{\rm{tens}} + 4\;{\rm{ones}}\\ &= 144\end{align}\)
+\(\begin{align}6 \times 24 &= (6 \times 2 \;{\rm{tens)}} + (6 \times 4 \;{\rm{ones}})\\ &= 12 \;{\rm{tens}} + 24 \;{\rm{ones}}\\ &= 12 \;{\rm{tens}} + (2 \;{\rm{tens}} + 4 \;{\rm{ones}})\\ &= 14 \;{\rm{tens}} + 4 \;{\rm{ones}}\\ &= 144\end{align}\)

 \(\begin{align}6 \times 24 &= (6 \times 20{\rm{)}} + (6 \times 4)\\ &= 120 + 24\\ &= 144\end{align}\)